Do you always pay what the item costs when you travel? Or do you do everything you can to pay as little as possible?

 Asia has countless amazing markets, just waiting for you to come and pick up a bargain.
 You can, for example, try out your skills at the night market in Hoi An’s pleasant streets on a holiday to Vietnam, the Chatuchak weekend market in Bangkok in Thailand or the Angkor night market in Siem Reap on your holiday in Cambodia.

-If you need help choosing the perfect destination in Asia, our travel consultants are on hand to help you.
+If you need help choosing the perfect destination in Asia, our travel specialists are on hand to help you.

 TourCompass – From tourist to traveller